How did the IFTJ come to be?

-Only to add to the horror of this massacre was the United State’s involvement in the attack.
-US military aid funded the action and many of the soldiers involved in the murder of the Jesuits trained in terrorism tactics at the School of the Americas (renamed the Western Hemisphere Institute for Security Cooperation) at Fort Benning in Columbus, Georgia.
+Only to add to the horror of this massacre was the United State’s involvement in the war.
+US military aid funded the same military and many of the soldiers involved in the murder of the Jesuits trained in terrorism tactics at the School of the Americas (renamed the Western Hemisphere Institute for Security Cooperation) at Fort Benning in Columbus, Georgia.
 For 20 years, students, priests, nuns, and other concerned citizens gather at the base on the anniversary of the death of the Jesuits to be in solidarity with the Latin American communities afflicted with violence perpetrated by the school’s graduates.

 In November 1996, members of Jesuit high schools and colleges and parishes started gathering at the gates of Fort Benning with the other protestors in the newly started Ignatian Family Teach-In for Justice.
-In addition to bearing witness to thousands of lives lost at the hands of SOA graduates, it was an opportunity for members from different Jesuit apostolates to gather together to learn about and network around justice.
-Fourteen years later, in 2010, the Teach-In relocated to Washington, DC, to include an advocacy component on Capitol Hill.
+In addition to bearing witness to thousands of lives lost at the hands of SOA graduates, it was an opportunity for members from different Jesuit ministries to gather together to learn about and network around justice.
+Fourteen years later, in 2010, the Teach-In relocated to Washington, DC, to include an in person advocacy component on Capitol Hill.
 This fall over fifty members of the Creighton community, including students, Jesuits, faculty, and staff will represent the university in Washington, DC, at the IFTJ.
-All twenty-eight Jesuit colleges and universities in the United States, in addition to a number of Jesuit high schools, will be represented at this event.
+All twenty-eight Jesuit colleges and universities in the United States, in addition to a number of Jesuit high schools and parishes, will be represented at this event.
 The Teach-In allows students to educate themselves on the various efforts of our nation’s Ignatian communities made to fulfill the Society of Jesus’ commitment to faith, service and justice for the world.

 Creighton students, staff and faculty have been attending since 1997.
 In 1999, Fr.
 Bert Thelen, SJ and Dr. Jeanne Schuler accompanied students.
 In 2002, twenty-six Creighton students made the journey to the Ignatian Family Teach-In.
-In 2004, fifty-seven members of the Creighton community participated, including Dr. Jean Schuler, Associate Dean of Arts and Sciences, Dr. Laura Weber, Director of Campus Ministry, Fr.
-Bert Thelen, SJ, Pastor of St. John’s Parish, and Maria Teresa Gaston, Director of the Creighton Center for Service and Justice.
+In 2004, fifty-seven members of the Creighton community participated, including faculty from Arts & Sciences, staff from Campus Ministry and SCSJ.